Sea minks are a genus that has recently become extinct. They were close relatives of American minks living on the Atlantic coast.

 The teeth of the sea mink are marginally but significantly larger than the teeth of the American mink.

-Because only fragmentary remains have been identified in the sea mink, its appearance and behaviour are not well known.
+Because only fragmentary remains have been identified in the sea mink, its appearance and behavior are unknown.

 Its relatives, as well as the accounts of fur traders and Native Americans, give a general idea of the appearance of this species and its ecological functions.